pretenders/pretenders/README.rst

 These external services can be faked by setting pre-canned answers, defining expectations, or just querying them after test execution.

+Fakers will be written in Python3:

+ * Because it is about time
+ * Because since these will be standalone servers, compatibility is not such an issue

 fakers.http - HTTP server
 -------------------------